Creating a Safe Outdoor Dining Experience This Winter

 Outdoor Challenges

 • Layout.
 Outdoor tents may be a potential option for restaurants, but the same considerations for safe dining apply.
 Does the tent allow for adequate ventilation?
 Can tables be placed far enough apart within the tent?
-Enclosed tents with poor air flow and large groups are likely not a safe solution.
+Enclosed tents with poor airflow and large groups are likely not a safe solution.

 Outdoor Solutions